General Graduation Information

 BOPP serves as the official commencement photographer.
 They work with a company called Grad Images to provide online proofs of the photos.
 A link will be sent to each participating graduate to view and purchase the photos once they are ready.
 Graduates have the option to include an additional email address to receive the link on their registration form.

 Programs will be available at the fall 2021 ceremonies.
 All summer graduate names will be printed in the fall 2021 commencement program.

-Diplomas are typically mailed one to two months after the official graduation date (after final grades have been submitted and degrees have been conferred).
+Diplomas are typically mailed approximately 8 weeks after the official graduation date (after final grades have been submitted and degrees have been conferred).
 It will be mailed to the address you provided on your graduation application.